reactive-firewall/ymmv/README.md

 ## Introduction

-**YMMV** aims to streamline the process of setting up a new macOS system or maintaining an existing one by automating the installation of software and configuration of system settings.
+**YMMV** aims to streamline the process of setting up a new macOS environment or maintaining an existing one by automating the installation of software and configuration of system settings.
 Whether you're a developer, system administrator, or power user, these scripts help you get up and running quickly with a tailored environment.

 ## Features